 People with weakened Immunity

-If a child or adult has leukemia, lymphoma, other types of cancers or AIDS, they should not receive vaccines made with what is known as the "live, weakened" viruses — that is, they should not receive the measles, mumps, rubella (MMR), rotavirus or varicella (chickenpox) vaccines.
+If a child or adult has leukemia, lymphoma, other types of cancers or AIDS, they should not receive vaccines made with what is known as the "live, weakened" viruses — that is, they should not receive the measles, mumps, rubella (MMR), rotavirus, varicella (chickenpox), or intranasal version of influenza vaccines.

 Steroids, which can weaken the immune system, are often given to people with diseases such as asthma, rheumatologic diseases and poison ivy.
 If people are taking steroids for any reason, they should discuss with their doctor whether it is safe to proceed with the vaccination schedule.
 In general, the following rules apply: